 Last week the United States held their midterm elections with the Democrats regaining control of the House of Representatives while the Republicans retained control of the Senate.
 But what does the outcome of these elections mean for international relations?
 Doug Becker speaks with Pam Chasek, Amy Eckert, and Brent Sasley about the results and the implications for issues such as US border policy and US-Russia relations.

 Amy Eckert is a Professor of Political Science at the Metropolitan State University of Denver.
-She is the author of Outsourcing War: The Just War Tradition in the Age of Military Privatization.
+She is an expert in international law and ethics and is the author of Outsourcing War: The Just War Tradition in the Age of Military Privatization.

 Brent Sasley is an Associate Professor of Political Science at the University of Texas, Arlington.
-He is the author of Politics in Israel: Governing a Complex Society.
+He is an expert in foreign policy and is the author of Politics in Israel: Governing a Complex Society.

 This interview was originally aired on the Scholars’ Circle.
 To access our archive of episodes and download this interview click here.